bhushan-ssh/flask_codes/README.md

 # Flask Code
-Updated new readme file
-used to study flask api routes and security functions for practicing.
+Used to study flask api routes and security functions for practicing.